secretstartups/handbook/blog/release-posts/index.html.md

 The review and any needed adjustment to the ordering of secondary features due to stakeholder feedback is the responsibility of the release post manager.
 Secondary features, bug fixes, performance improvements, deprecations, removals, and upgrade notes are all sorted alphabetically by title, grouped by stage.
 To affect the sort order of the secondary features, a change to the content block's `title` is required.
 The release post manager should work with the product managers of the content blocks to make these changes, to ensure accuracy and alignment.

-After the release post MR has been generated, additional feedback is solicited by the RPM from the CEO and [product leaders](https://about.gitlab.com/handbook/product/product-leadership/#product-leadership-team-structure) via Slack in the #release-post channel.
-Consistency in messaging when they can expect to start their review about 24 hours in advance is appreciated, especially when this review may be over the weekend.
+After the Review App for the release post has been generated, the Release Post Manager solicits additional feedback from the CEO and [product leaders](https://about.gitlab.com/handbook/product/product-leadership/#product-leadership-team-structure) via Slack in the #release-post channel.
+Clearly communicate when they can expect to start their review 24 hours in advance; this is especially important when the review must happen over the weekend.
 A best practice for capturing feedback from Slack is to copy the feedback into the MR comments with checkboxes to ensure each item is addressed.
 PMs can be tagged there also for easier tracking and follow up.
 Refer to [this 13.0 MR comment thread](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/48201#note_345230940) for reference.

-The review of all content for quality, including the marketing intro, is recommended for the Release Post Manager to keep things smooth, since it is the Release Post Manager's responsibility to make sure all content is completed until by the 20th of the month, ensuring a one day buffer is left for final error fixes and small improvements.
+It is the Release Post Manager's responsibility to make sure all content is completed by the 20th of the month, ensuring a one day buffer is left for final error fixes and small improvements.

+##### What Release Post Manager should look for when reviewing content blocks

+It is recommended for the Release Post Manager to review all content for quality, including the marketing intro.
+But when reviewing content blocks in each relase post item MRs, the RPM should look for the following:

+1. Is the what/why clearly stated?
+See [writing about feature](https://about.gitlab.com/handbook/product/product-processes/#writing-about-features) as a guideline for what feature descriptions should contain.
+1. Does the filenames follow the recommended file-naming convention?
+See **Important note on naming files** under [Instructions](#instructions) for PM contributors.

 #### Next steps